The NHS COVID-19 vaccination programme is well underway, with patients called for vaccination in priority list order:

 - all those 75 years of age and over

-- all those 70 years of age and over and clinically extremely vulnerable individuals (patients who will have received a "shielding" letter)
+- all those 70 years of age and over and clinically extremely vulnerable individuals ("shielded" patients)

 - all those 65 years of age and over

 - individuals aged 16 years to 64 years with underlying health conditions putting them at higher risk of serious disease and mortality

 - all those 60 years of age and over

 - all those 55 years of age and over

 - all those 50 years of age and over

 - all those aged 40 to 49 years*